 Since suicidal ideation can cause you to withdraw from loved ones and is also triggered by feelings of isolation, cultivating a sense of community is extremely important.
 Make sure to check in with those who make you feel loved and supported.
 You may also find it valuable to engage in volunteer opportunities or become involved in community groups.

 Similarly, suicidal ideation can cause you to cease the activities you find most fulfilling.
-If you can, try to get back into the habit in participating in those hobbies and habits.
-Also, make sure you take time to relax and unplug.
+If you can, try to get back into the habit of participating in those hobbies and habits. ake sure you also take time to relax and unplug.
 Prioritize your well-being above all else, especially in the short term.

 What If a Loved One Is Experiencing Suicidal Ideation?

 First, if you think someone you care about may be thinking about suicide, ask them if they’re considering taking their own life.
 It’s not prying — asking this extremely sensitive question shows that you care about this person.
 It also illustrates that you’re willing to have an open and supportive conversation, without judgment.
 However, it’s important never to promise that you’ll keep their pain a secret – you may need to involve others, including but not limited to this person’s doctors or family members.

 It’s also important to listen to the person’s response.
 While it’s good to focus on reasons why they may want to keep living, you should also be mindful not to project your own reasons or things you think they may want to live for.
 Saying things like, “But your mother will miss you so much,” or generic phrases like “You have so much to live for,” may only put more pressure on someone who’s struggling.

 Be there for them